rancher/turtles-docs/docs/getting-started/cluster-class/intro.md

 ## Pre-requisities

 To use ClusterClass it needs to be enabled for core Cluster API and any provider that supports it.
-This is done by setting the `CLUSTER_TOPOLOGY` variable to false.
+This is done by setting the `CLUSTER_TOPOLOGY` variable to `true`.

 The Rancher Turtles Helm chart will set this variable by default when its installed.
 However, when enabling additional providers you will have to ensure `CLUSTER_TOPOLGY` is set in the providers secret.
 For example: